Students at graduation wearing caps and gowns, seen from behind

 American Bar Association

 The ABA offers several health insurance options and discounts for professional members.
-You must be a licensed practitioner in any of the states, territories, or possessions and a current ABA dues-paying member to take advantage of ABA insurance and discount offers.
-Information can be found online.
+You must be a licensed practitioner in any of the states, territories, or possessions and a current ABA dues paying member to take advantage of ABA insurance and discount offers.
+Information can be found at online.

 ABA membership information can be found on the ABA website as well.